ajuna-network/ajuna-parachain/README.md

 A game platform [parachain](https://wiki.polkadot.network/docs/learn-parachains) built with [Substrate](https://docs.substrate.io/).

 ## Chopsticks
+Chopsticks can be used to create a local fork of a life network, copying all its storage values and override specific storage values with a config file.
+The fork will create a block whenever an extrinsic is added to the tx-pool but it will be stale otherwise, but exposes a fast-forward rpc to produce 'n' blocks, which is useful for scheduler testing.

 Chopsticks can be used to:
 * Test runtime upgrades and functionality thereafter
 * Setup XCM with multiple networks and allow for XCM testing